 Volunteers are essential for the maintenance of the ship and keeping it in shape.
 Being a volunteer on board is an excellent way to get to know the ship and learn from others who have worked on the ship for many years.
 Everyone is welcome, regardless of previous experience.
 We will teach you everything you need to know!

-Volunteers are received every workday, with some exceptions.
+Volunteers are received every Monday.
+Sometimes we also arrange work weekends.
 The practical work gives you hands-on experience in a delightful kinship together with our permanent crew and other volunteers.

 If you are interested to join as a volunteer, you can register below.
-After you have registered, you will receive an email with additional information and the option to sign up for specific dates.
+As registered on our volunteers list, you will receive an email once a month with more information and the option to sign up for specific dates.